planetarium/libplanet/Docs/articles/design.md

 multiplayer games is highly complicated, requires a lot of code to be written, and is difficult and tedious to test.
-For the future of decentralized online games, rather than every single game making such redundant effort, it will be more cost-efficient make a high quality open source library for commonly performed tasks.
+For the future of decentralized online games, rather than every single game making such redundant effort, it will be more cost-efficient to make a high quality open source library for commonly performed tasks.

 [P2P]: https://en.wikipedia.org/wiki/Peer-to-peer
 [PaaS]: https://en.wikipedia.org/wiki/Platform_as_a_service